-- Concluding with Q&A session, - Each participant will receive this presentation, - Contact information for the OHR for questions on other topics, and - Survey link.
+- Concluding with Q&A session, - Each participant will receive this presentation following the training, - Contact information for the OHR for questions on other topics, and - Each participant will receive a survey link.

 Frequently Asked Questions

 Who is in the audience?